DarrelRonald/DataPortfolio/README.md

 # DataPortfolio
-Data Engineering and Analytics Engineering Portfolio
+This is the Data Engineering and Analytics Engineering Portfolio from Darrel Ronald.
+It combines diverse materials that serves as code samples, lectures and previous projects.
+You can find my curriculum vitae at [Darrel Ronald - LinkedIn](https://www.linkedin.com/in/darrelronald/).
+Detailed CV available upon request.

 ## Lectures & Articles
 - [x] L1 : Data Engineering Quickstart (2023 & 2024, AMS Institute, Amsterdam)